 The Tech Barn worked well and the Tech Team was a ton of fun.
 Mother Nature’s Tuesday moisture required rock to be added to the entrance and exit to the barn.
 The Tech Team was all over the racecars, including some on the floor doing the dirty work.
 I never could get them to approve the four- wheeler or the pickup I was driving to pass tech, but what a great job they did this weekend and they do every week at the USRA tracks!
 If you have an interest in becoming a tech official please let us or USRA know, we could easily hold a class on how to tech and what to tech in the barn during this upcoming off season.

 The pits and the pit parking plan worked well.
 We had 162 cars in the pits on Thursday night.
 We expanded the pits last off season and never did utilize the northeast corner pit parking area, we could have easily added another 100 cars.
 For the most part we worked with the teams allowing them to save spots as we had teams of racers coming from other states.
 One Minnesota group needed seven spots, another Minnesota group needed 4 spots and he had moved 3 times before he and I connected and we found him the perfect spot.
 There was a South Dakota group who needed 4 spots together.
 A local stock car team needed 3 spots together, we were easily able to accommodate all requests.
+For example I like to work with restoration parts for classic Ford Mustang.
+The most costly repairs will be related to the chassis, bodywork, and paint.
+Even minor bodywork costs can add up quickly.

 The second-tier catwalk was a huge success in more ways than one.
 Pre-race it was discovered as a great place to check the track and determine if another load of water should be added or not.
 Standing in turn 4 does not always give the perspective you can see from the catwalk.
 It also was a great perch to watch people entering the pit area!